Superman in film: Man of Steel (2013)

-In June 2008, Warner Bros. took pitches from comic book writers, screenwriters and directors on how to restart the Superman film series.
+In June 2008, Warner Bros. took pitches from comic book writers, screenwriters, and directors on how to restart the Superman film series.
 During story discussions for The Dark Knight Rises in 2008, David S. Goyer, aware that Warner Bros. was planning a Superman reboot, told Christopher Nolan his idea on how to present Superman in a modern context.
 Impressed with Goyer's concept, Nolan pitched the idea to the studio in February 2010, who hired Nolan to produce and Goyer to write based on the financial and critical success of The Dark Knight.
 Nolan admired Singer's work on Superman Returns for its connection to Richard Donner's version, and previously used the 1978 film as casting inspiration for Batman Begins.
 Zack Snyder was hired as the film's director in October.
 Principal photography started in August 2011 in West Chicago, Illinois, before moving to Vancouver and Plano, Illinois.
 The film stars Henry Cavill as Kal-El / Clark Kent / Superman, Amy Adams as Lois Lane, Michael Shannon as General Zod, Diane Lane as Martha Kent, Kevin Costner as Jonathan Kent, Laurence Fishburne as Perry White, and Russell Crowe as Jor-El.
 The film was released in June 2013.

 Batman v Superman: Dawn of Justice (2016)

 David S. Goyer and Zack Snyder respectively wrote and directed Batman v Superman: Dawn of Justice (2016), a follow-up to Man of Steel and the second film in the DC Extended Universe.
 Christopher Nolan returned as producer, albeit in a lesser role than he had in the first film.
 Goyer stated at the Superman 75th Anniversary Panel at the 2013 San Diego Comic-Con that Batman and Superman would battle, and titles under consideration were Superman Vs Batman and Batman Vs Superman.
 Over the next six months, Ben Affleck (as Batman), Gal Gadot (as Wonder Woman), Jesse Eisenberg (as Lex Luthor) and Jeremy Irons (as Alfred Pennyworth) were added to the cast.
 All have since appeared in other DCEU films as well.

-The film was released on March 25, 2016; initially was slated to July 2015, but was delayed in order to give the filmmakers "time to realize fully their vision, given the complex visual nature of the story".
+The film was released on March 25, 2016; initially was slated to July 2015, but was delayed to give the filmmakers "time to realize fully their vision, given the complex visual nature of the story".